moliver28/research-handbook/content/handbook/security/corporate/support/_index.md

 For team member support requests, please ask for assistance in the `#it_help` Slack channel.

 For advanced requests or change/configuration management, please open a GitLab issue in the [Corporate Security Issue Tracker](https://gitlab.com/gitlab-com/gl-security/corp/issue-tracker/-/issues) and choose the appropriate issue template that will automatically add the appropriate labels and assign it to the respective system owners.

+**Courtesy Reminder:** We do **not** provide same day support in our engineering issues.
+We have a prioritized queue for our issues that is managed by our engineering managers and program managers.
+We have allocated buffer in each team to triage new day-to-day requests within a few business days.
+Please add the appropriate priority label to any issues that you create. **Please ask in the `#it_help` Slack channel for anything urgent** and we will handle escalations and prioritization internally.

 ### Tier 4.
 Automation Engineering